brycehazen/PythonETLThings/ReTestCases/GUI/ReadMe.md

 #### 2. **Run PyInstaller:**

-Navigate to the directory containing your script (`file_processor_gui.py`) in your terminal or command prompt, then execute the following command:
+Navigate to the directory containing your script (`RETestCase_with_GUI.py`) in your terminal or command prompt, then execute the following command to compile into an exe:

-    pyinstaller --onefile --windowed file_processor_gui.py
+    pyinstaller --onefile RETestCase_with_GUI.py

 **Explanation of Parameters**: